Racquetball: Ball colors

 Racquetballs are manufactured in a variety of colors such as blue, green, purple, black, red, and pink, and some are for specific purposes (e.g., outdoor play and indoor play), but the differences are unlikely to matter for recreational play.
 Beginners are recommended to use a blue ball by Penn, Ektelon, or Wilson.
-The blue ball is the most commonly used and it is the most neutral ball for average speed and accuracy of contact.
+The blue ball is the most commonly used and is the most neutral ball for average speed and accuracy of contact.
 Green balls are similar to blue balls.
 In the United States the main choices of ball are blue and green for tournament play.
 In some cases the International Pro Racquetball Tour (IRT) will use a purple Penn HD ball as the official ball.
 A black ball is often used in tournaments for senior players because the ball is designed to be slower moving and allows for longer rallies.
 The red ball is the fastest in production, and they are known as Red Ektelon Fireballs.
 This ball is heavier and allows for a quicker pace.

 Balls do break occasionally, and will lose their bounce over time even without breaking.
 To keep balls around for a long time it is best to keep them in a room temperature setting and keep them out of extreme cold or heat because this will cause the balls to become less effective and lose their bounce.